Erik-orange/ES6-Data_Structures_-_Algos/README.md

 };
 ```

-##### Practice Problems
+### Practice Problems

-1. Fit two movies in a flight
+**1. Fit two movies in a flight**

 You are working in an entertainment recommendation system for an airline.
-Given a flight duration (target) and an array of movies length, you need to recommend two movies that fit exactly the length of the flight.
-Return an array with the indices of the two numbers that add up to the target.
+Given a flight duration (`target`) and an array of movies `length`, you need to recommend two movies that fit exactly the `length` of the flight.
+Return an array with the indices of the two numbers that add up to the `target`.
 No duplicates are allowed.
-If it’s not possible to return empty [].
+If it’s not possible to return empty `[]`.

 ```jsx
 function twoSum(nums, target) {